ngiffordnc/livesig/README.md

-# Base Web App
+# Live Sig App

-Check it out at: https://pacific-bastion-31399.herokuapp.com/
+Check it out at: https://mysterious-cliffs-67620-96cb760c65eb.herokuapp.com/

-### Phase 1: Base Web App
+### Phase 1: Live Sig App
 Mission- Get up and running with the Base Web App.
 Should be able to run locally and be deployed on Heroku.

 ##### 0. Before you get started: